Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Detailed reports

 This all-in-one tool is also extremely affordable.
-Employee monitoring plans start at just $4.80 per employee per month.
-Try it free for 7 days.
+Employee monitoring plans start at just $4.80/employee per month.
+Time tracking features can be added for just a bit more, at $6.40/employee per month.

 #3 – Teramind Review — The Best For Large Organizations